lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 This section defines the parameters for statics data purging.

-Homeassistant never deletes old statistics data, so the database size can overgrow the memory limit.
+Home Assistant never deletes old statistics data, so the database size can overgrow the memory limit.

 ### Option: `purge_statistics.period` (required)